Jayaram18/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to Jayaram's blog

-I'm glad you are here.
-I plan to talk about ...
+I'm a Technical Content Writer at GeeksForGeeks.
+I'm also a Web Developer at Script Foundation.
+You can reach me at:jayaramsingh1999@gmail.com.